NTS Enabled Across Our Entire Pool Secured

 How to ensure NTP compliance for MiFID II or PCI-DSS?

-MiFID II requires UTC synchronization ≤ 100 μs for trading systems, and PCI-DSS requires NTP for log correlation.
+MiFID II (RTS 25) requires UTC traceability with a threshold that depends on the activity: 100 μs for high-frequency algorithmic trading, 1 ms for other forms of algorithmic trading, 1 s for manual order entry.
+PCI-DSS (requirement 10.6) requires time-synchronization technology and designated time sources, without mandating NTP by name.
 RDEM Systems offers a 1-day NTP/NTS audit: technical interview with your sysadmins, architecture analysis (sources, strata, redundancy, SPOF), and delivery of a compliance report with a remediation plan.
 Contact us →

 Check the NTS compatibility of your server with the tester ntp-tester.eu/nts